Dpnia/SHOEBOX/pseudocode.md

 (7) Intensity control feature (3 states of intensity)

-define MAX 3
-define MID 2
-define MIN 1

 fucntion fan_on(int a){
-	if a==3
+	if a==3 // turn fan MAX
-		//STRONG
-	else if a==2
+	else if a==2 //  turn fan MID
-		//NORMAL
-	else
+	else // turn fan MIN
-		//LOW
 }

 fucntion lamp_on(int a){
-	if a==3
+	if a==3 // turn lamp MAX
-		//STRONG
-	else if a==2
+	else if a==2 // turn lamp MID
-		//NORMAL
-	else
+	else // turn lamp MIN
-		//LOW
 }

 B.Management function